 6. Prohibit the unauthorized disclosure, use, and dissemination of personal identification information about minors.

 7. Restrict minors’ access to materials that are inappropriate for minors.
-The Board defines materials that are “inappropriate for minors”
+The Board defines materials that are “inappropriate for minors” as obscene depictions, child pornography, and any other material harmful to minors.

 8. Encourage the safety and security of minors when using electronic mail, chat rooms, and other forms of direct electronic communication.